rexcontrols/REXexamples/0301_Human_Machine_Interface_HMI/0301-10_Custom_HMI_Component/README.md

-RexHMI Designer - custom component
+*REXYGEN HMI Designer* - custom component
 ==================================

 When the special behaviour of the component is needed it is possible to create custom one.
 Custom HMI component is